Joe Smith (basketball): NBA journeyman (2007–2011)

 Prior to the 2006–07 season, Smith was traded to the Nuggets for Ruben Patterson, where he only played in 11 games before being traded, along with Andre Miller, back to the 76ers for former teammate Allen Iverson.
-Despite being considered an add-in on the deal, Smith averaged over 25 minutes per game with the 76ers, during the team's ultimately unsuccessful second-half battle to make the playoffs.
+Despite being considered an add-in on the deal, Smith averaged over 25 minutes per game with the 76ers, during the team's ultimately unsuccessful battle in the second half of the regular season to make the playoffs.
 For the 2007–08 season, Smith signed with the Chicago Bulls.
 Smith averaged over 11 points and 5 rebounds per game for the Bulls, but the team managed only 33 wins the whole season.
 Smith was traded in a three-team deal at the trade deadline to the Cleveland Cavaliers.